What is King of the hill?

 (A very, very small summary)

-First things first, before we dive into what we can do and how we can fight in the game with other players, we should clear some boundaries on what should NOT be done in this, otherwise with a root shell, the scope is limitless.
+Before we dive into what we can do and how we can fight in the game with other players, we should clear some boundaries on what should not be done in this, otherwise with a root shell, the scope is limitless.

-NOTE: This is a gentlemen's game and should be played like one.
+This is a gentleman's game and should be played like one.